matt-jung/oracle-for-grovers-algorithm/README.md

 ### Circuit Implementation
 The user inputs a binary string that represents the solution to a given search problem.
 The program them simulates a quantum circuit via Qiskit that corresponds to the oracle for that given string.
 The process is as follows:

--Apply $X$ gates to qubits corresponding to a '0' in the binary string -
+- Apply $X$ gates to qubits corresponding to a '0' in the binary string
+-